How Long Can Solar Battery Power a House During an Outage?

 Without running AC or electric heat, a 10 kWh battery alone can power the critical electrical systems in an average house for at least 24 hours, and longer with careful budgeting.
 When paired with solar panels, battery storage can power more electrical systems and provide backup electricity for even longer.

-In fact, a recent study by the Lawrence Berkeley National Laboratory found that when heating and cooling are excluded:
+In fact, a study by the Lawrence Berkeley National Laboratory found that when heating and cooling are excluded:

 “(A) small PVESS with just 10 kWh of storage (at the lower end of sizes currently observed in the market) can fully meet backup needs over a 3-day outage in virtually all U.S. counties and any month of the year.”